may-tas/movie_recommendation_chatbot/README.md

 # Movie Recommendation Chatbot
+- Used Google gemini api instead of OpenAI api because it was asking for credits which could be purchased through money only. the free version no longer generates responses.

-A Flutter application that provides movie recommendations based on user diary entries.
+- A Flutter application that provides movie recommendations based on user diary entries.
 This app leverages the Google Gemini API to generate tailored movie suggestions, making it a fun and interactive way to discover new films.

 ## Table of Contents